PICT-Chunked-Backup-Project/Client/README.md

 # Socket Programming-Based File Backup System

 ## Introduction
 Client Repository of the Backup System.
-This repository contains the client-side scripts crucial for processing, analyzing, `Sender.py` script, which efficiently handles the transmission of files in a chunked manner.
+This repository contains the client-side scripts crucial for processing, analyzing, and securely transferring files to the server. `Sender.py` script, which efficiently handles the transmission of files in a chunked manner.

 ## Repository Contents